HoldenErnest/ListServer/README.md

 ## Setup
 - Clone the repo
 - Install Java JDK
+- Get an SSL Cert and transfer it into a java keystore
 - Find all files to compile `find -name "*.java" > compileIt.txt`
 - Compile them `javac @compileIt.txt`